davexxx1214/PDFExtractor/README.md

 # PDF Text Extractor with OpenAI Processing

-A Python tool that extracts text from PDF files and processes it using OpenAI's GPT models.
+A Python tool that extracts text from PDF files and processes it using OpenAI's GPT models to identify document types, dates, and investment names.

 ## Features

 - PDF text extraction
 - OpenAI GPT processing
+- Automatic document type classification
+- Date and investment name extraction
+- Single file and batch processing modes
+- Directory-based validation
+- Results export to CSV
 - Configurable prompts and settings
-- Simple command-line interface

 ## Prerequisites